Sheshadrinath/url-shortner/README.md

 ### To retrieve a single mapping
 Enter the address http://\<hostname\>:\<port\>/url/\<key\>.
 Select `GET` method.
 This should return existing mapping.

+# URL Redirection
+Once the mapping is done, make sure the service is up and running.
+Open the browser and enter the URL with mapping.
+For example: http://\<hostname\>:\<port\>/\<key\>.
+This should redirect the client to the respective configured URL.
+If the mapping is not found or if the mapping is expired, then error 404 (Page Not found) is displayed to user.

+## Auditing
+Each successful redirection is audited.
+Requestor IP address, used URL and requested date/time is stored in this audit.
+Data is stored in the AuditLog collection

 # Starting and configuring Client application
 *This is about to come.
 Development is in progress.*